 Then: In 1951, the dusty Main Parade was paved and converted into a large parking lot where many San Franciscans learned to drive.
 The lot was in place for more than six decades.
 This photo is circa 1988.
 (Credit: GGNRA Park Archives)

-Now: 2016 - This year the Main Parade celebrates its fifth birthday as a green gathering space for community celebrations and events.
+Now: 2017 - The Main Parade Ground acts as a green gathering space for community celebrations and events.
 Presidio Picnic, Presidio Twilight, and the Presidio Kite Expo are all held here.
 It's also a great place to toss a Frisbee.